US gains 223K jobs; unemployment at 18-year low of 3.8 pct.

-WASHINGTON (AP) — U.S. employers extended a streak of solid hiring in May, adding 223,000 jobs and helping lower the unemployment rate to an 18-year low of 3.8 percent.
+WASHINGTON (AP) — U.S. employers extended a streak of solid hiring in May, adding 223,000 jobs and helping lower the unemployment rate to an 18-year low of 3.8 percent from 3.9 percent in April.

-The Labor Department says average hourly pay rose 2.7 percent from a year earlier, a slightly faster annual rate than in April.
+Average hourly pay rose 2.7 percent from a year earlier, a slightly faster annual rate than in April, the Labor Department reported Friday.
 But pay growth remains below levels that are typical when the unemployment rate is this low.

 Still, the report shows that the nearly 9-year old economic expansion — the second-longest on record — remains on track.
 Employers appear to be shrugging off recent concerns about global trade disputes.